This article has links to products and services we love, which we may make commission from.

 No dogs are allowed on the beach.

-This small beach town is located at the end of Mustang Island, just outside of Corpus Christi.
+This small beach town is located at the end of Mustang Island, and is one of the beaches near Corpus Christi.

 While it is quieter than other locations, there are still plenty of things to do.